 After visiting the heart of the Inca Empire in Cusco and the Sacred Valley, we journey on foot to Machu Picchu as its ancient pilgrims once did, through the extraordinarily varied scenery of the Andes and high cloud forest.

 Our first days will be spent enjoying the blend of Inca and colonial architecture which has formed the beautiful city of Cusco one sees today, with its fine restaurants and excellent hotels and stores.
 We then journey into the Sacred Valley of the Incas with its spectacular scenery, fascinating archaeological sites and traditional agricultural communities.
-The high point, of course, of this trip is the unique trek to Machu Picchu through one of the most biodiverse areas of Peru, visiting many archaeological sites along the way.
+The high point, of course, of this trip is the unique trek to Machu Picchu through one of the most biologically diverse areas of Peru, visiting many archaeological sites along the way.

 Transfer to the hotel in Lima.